Top 25 best looking games for iPhone and iPad (iOS)

 Assemble With Care

-You wouldn't think that a game all about fixing everyday gadgets would be so visually opulent.
+You wouldn't think that a title all about fixing everyday gadgets would be so visually opulent.
 But then, Assemble with Care was made by the team behind Monument Valley, so it kind of figures.
-Every aspect of the game seems to be well-taken care of, and the colour palette is, simply put, spot on.
+Every aspect of the Assemble With Care seems to be well-taken care of, and the colour palette is, simply put, spot on.